vipulpathak113/FrontendInterviewQuestions/README.md

 ----------------------------------------------------------------------------------------------------
 - forwardRef:
-React forwardRef is a method that allows parent components pass down (i.e., “forward”) refs to their children
+React forwardRef is a method that allows parent components pass down (i.e., "forward") refs to their children

 ----------------------------------------------------------------------------------------------------
 - webAPI